risk-first/website/menagerie/Dependency-Risk.md

 This tells us a lot about [Dependency Risk](Dependency-Risk) right here:

  - On the one hand, depending on something else is very often helpful, and quite often essential.
-(For example, all animals that _move_ seem to depend on oxygen).
+(For example, all life seem to depend on water).
  - However, as soon as you have dependencies, you need to take into account of their _reliability_.
 (Living near a river or stream gives you access to fresh water, for example).
  - Successful organisms _adapt_ to the dependencies available to them (like the thermal vent creatures).
  - There is likely to be _competition_ for a dependency when it is scarce (think of droughts and famine).

 So, dependencies are a trade-off.
 They give with one hand and take with the other.
-Our modern lives are full of dependency (just think of the chains of dependency needed for putting a packet of biscuits on a supermarket shelf, for example), but we accept this extra complexity because it makes life _easier_.
+Our modern lives are full of dependency (just think of the chains of dependency needed for putting a packet of biscuits on a supermarket shelf, for example), but we accept this risk because it makes life _easier_.

-tbd.  diagram, mitigating feature risk with a dependency?

-## Simple Made Easy
+## Dependencies Are Complex

 In Rich Hickey's talk, [Simple Made Easy](https://www.infoq.com/presentations/Simple-Made-Easy) he discusses the difference between _simple_ software systems and _easy_ (to use) ones, heavily stressing the virtues of simple over easy.
 It's an incredible talk and well worth watching.

-But.
-Living systems are not simple.
+But: living systems are not simple.
 Not anymore.
 They evolved in the direction of increasing complexity because life was _easier_ that way.
 In the "simpler" direction, life is first _harder_ and then _impossible_, and then an evolutionary dead-end.

 Depending on things makes _your job easier_.
-It's just [division of labour](https://en.wikipedia.org/wiki/Division_of_labour) and dependency hierarchies, as we saw in [Hierarchies and Modularisation](Complexity-Risk#Hierarchies-and-Modularisation).
+It's just [division of labour](https://en.wikipedia.org/wiki/Division_of_labour) and dependency hierarchies, as we saw in [Complexity Risk](Complexity-Risk#Hierarchies-and-Modularisation).

 Our economic system and our software systems exhibit the same tendency-towards-complexity.
 For example, the television in my house now is _vastly more complicated_ than the one in my home when I was a child.
 But, it contains much more functionality and consumes much less power and space.